balena-io/balena-cli-masterclass/README.md

 ### 3. Pushing Code to a Device

 Once an application has been created, we want to be able to push code to it.
-There are a couple of way to do this, but the most common is that of using `balena push`.
+There are a couple of ways to do this, but the most common is that of using `balena push`.

 #### 3.1 `balena push`